sebbekarlsson/chartserver/README.md

 # chartserver
-> A server that serves charts over HTTP/HTTPS.
+> A server that serves charts over HTTP/HTTPS using Python & Flask.

 ## Usage
 ### Bar chart